rudyatkinson/azure-playfab-function-sync/README.md

 * [Create an Azure service principal in the portal](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)

 ## Changelogs
+### v1.1.0
+* Az Login cli command executed in runtime now optionally if the necessary inputs are provided, If the inputs are not provided, 'az login' should run externally before using the action.
 ### 16/03/2023 Update
 * Created test repository and added an action status.
 From now on, every version will be automatically tested before it is published to ensure its quality and stability.
 ### v1.0.1